Volkswagen T-Roc Interior Layout & Technology | Top Gear

 Advertisement - Page continues below

-The infotainment display comes as eight inches as standard, or 9.2 inches on upper specs.
-It’s a familiar VW item and suffers from the usual issues, being laggy and frustrating to use.
+The infotainment display comes as eight inches as standard.
+It’s a familiar VW item but doesn’t offer anything in terms of excitement.
 Fortunately wireless Apple CarPlay and Android Auto come as standard, which minimises the extent you need to interact with the screen.

-VW has also decided to lob the easy-to-use, buttoned climate control panel of old in the skip, replacing it instead with a touch-button panel – complete with sliders performing the functions of knobs and buttons – that will likely have you pulling your hair out.
-Why, just why?
+VW also decided at facelift time to lob the easy to use, buttoned climate control panel of old in the skip, replacing it instead with a touch button panel – complete with sliders performing the functions of knobs and buttons – that will likely have you pulling your hair out.
+To be fair, it’s not as bad as some of the recent efforts that Volkswagen has come up with, so there’s always that.

 Is it comfortable?

-Up front is comfortable enough, but the short wheelbase does mean that rear passengers suffer.
+Up front is comfortable enough, especially in terms of the width of the car, but the short wheelbase does mean that rear passengers suffer.
 This isn’t one for families with teenage children, unless you want an earful about the limited legroom on every journey.

 Front-wheel drive variants offer 445 litres with the seats up (bigger than the Golf's 380 litres), while folding the seats down offers 1,290 litres.
 However, opting for a 4WD variant reduces boot space to 392 litres (seats up) and 1,237 litres (seats down) due to the rear drive.
 The adjustable boot floor can be fixed pretty much parallel with the boot lip, though, which comes in handy for the weekly shop.